Download Surface Laptop Recovery Image

 Option 2 - enter your Surface Laptop serial number

-5. Click on Download button to download the recovery image.
+5. Click on the Download button to download the recovery image.

 Click download to download the available Surface Laptop recovery image